3Rafal/ngmi/plan.md

 This document outlines a detailed plan for rewriting the `z-ai-sdk-java` project to a .NET equivalent.
 The target framework is .NET 9.

+Before each step, check z-ai-sdk-java project directory and confirm what needs to be done.

 ## Phase 1: Project Setup and Core Infrastructure

 This phase focuses on setting up the solution structure and porting the core components that are fundamental to the SDK's operation.